BabylonJS/Documentation/content/How_To/WebXR/WebXR_Features_Manager.md

 }
 ```

-To ease the process, you can, instead, extend the `WebXRAbstractFeature` , which has a few extra help-functions and implements most functions needed for a working feature.
+In order to ease this process you can, instead, extend the `WebXRAbstractFeature`, which has a few extra help-functions and implements most functions needed for a working feature.

 After creating the feature, you will need to register it with the features manager, so it can be enabled.